sshkm/django-sshkm/README.md

 celery worker -A sshkm -l info
 ```

-You can find a full example for a runnable versions in the wiki: https://github.com/sshkm/django-sshkm/wiki
+You can find more informations in the wiki: https://github.com/sshkm/django-sshkm/wiki